 Reason #2: You’re Alone… Almost

 How many Linux users are there?
-It’s difficult to pinpoint this exactly, but relatively speaking, it is safe to say not many.
+It’s difficult to pinpoint this exactly, but relative speaking, it is safe to say not many.

 Not everyone has a problem with this.
 I fix my own computers, and vastly prefer talking via typed messages over the Internet, than in person or over the telephone.
 It’s my mindset.
 But for many, this is horrible and a valid reason to avoid Linux.